Lake Chapala, Mexico

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Mexico is very fluid based on what is happening with the cartels and their fight for turf.
 Lake Chapala is generally safe for expats, as the government is keen to keep crime down in order to keep foreign money flowing in.
 However, we have had crime waves where Mexicans have been brutally victimized.
-Petty crimes such as purse-snatching are rare," wrote one member in Lake Chapala.
+Petty crimes such as purse-snatching are rare," explained one expat living in Lake Chapala, Mexico.

 Is there a lot of diversity?
 Are people in Lake Chapala accepting of differences?

 "The people are very accepting.
-You never hear them yell across the plaza or fighting in public, there's alot of PDA, family love, siblings holding hands, walking down the street," wrote one member in Lake Chapala.
+You never hear them yell across the plaza or fighting in public, there's alot of PDA, family love, siblings holding hands, walking down the street," remarked one expat living in Lake Chapala, Mexico.

 "Lake Chapala is home to a great variety of cultures and traditions.
 Many traditional Mexican citizens, a large population of North American and European expatriates, and a variety of other nationalities from around the world, all coexist in harmony in the area.
-The people and communities of Lake Chapala, Mexico are generally accepting and welcoming of different backgrounds, races and cultures, and strive to promote cultural understanding and unity," remarked one expat who made the move to Lake Chapala.
+The people and communities of Lake Chapala, Mexico are generally accepting and welcoming of different backgrounds, races and cultures, and strive to promote cultural understanding and unity," wrote one member in Lake Chapala.

 What are the schools in Lake Chapala like?